diem/client-sdk-python/mini-wallet.md

 	```

 ### How it works

 The `diem.testing.suites` package contains the Diem MiniWallet Test Suite and includes the pytest file `conftest.py`.

-Launch a pytest runner to run tests using:
+Use `dmv test` to launch a pytest runner to run tests.

-`dmv test`

-The `conftest.py` starts a stub MiniWallet as a counterparty service for testing payment with the target server specified by the --target option here.
+The `conftest.py` starts a stub MiniWallet as a counterparty service for testing payment with the target server specified by the `--target` option here.

-### Work with your local test network
+### Work with a local testnet

 The Diem MiniWallet server connects to the Diem testnet by default.
 However, you can use the MiniWallet to test your wallet application in your own local test network as well.